Area360 logo

 Area overview

-On average Barnet has moderate deprivation and moderate crime levels, with around 64 crimes per 1,000 residents per year.
+On average Barnet has moderate deprivation and very low crime levels, with around 65 crimes per 1,000 residents per year.
 Approximately 12.9% of homes in this area are social housing provided by a local council or housing association.
 The average income per household in Barnet is £78,648 per year.
 There are 170 schools in Barnet: 92 primary (19 Outstanding and 64 Good) and 26 secondary (6 Outstanding and 20 Good).
 On average most houses in area has average public transport connectivity.
 Barnet is home to around 389,344 people, with a population density of about 4,488.7 per km2.

 Crime rate